 Setting Up an Account

 Rollovers: If applicable, select "Rollover" on your TD Ameritrade account application as the method to fund your account.
 You will also have to contact the plan administrator of your old retirement plan to complete and submit their paperwork.
-You can also have a TD Ameritrade retirement consultant assist you in this process.
-Simply call 800-213-4583 to request this service.
+If you have questions about the rollover process, please call 800-454-9272 to speak with a New Account Representative.

 Age Requirements: It varies by state, but the majority requires you to be 18 years of age.
 A select few do require you to be 19 to start an IRA.
 You should check the legal requirement in your state.